Jeffrey E. Eberwein Buys 500 Shares of Hudson Global, Inc. (NASDAQ:HSON) Stock

-Hudson Global, Inc. (NASDAQ:HSON – Get Rating) CEO Jeffrey E. Eberwein purchased 500 shares of the firm’s stock in a transaction that occurred on Wednesday, February 8th.
-The stock was bought at an average cost of $26.08 per share, for a total transaction of $13,040.00.
-Following the completion of the purchase, the chief executive officer now directly owns 271,181 shares in the company, valued at approximately $7,072,400.48.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Hudson Global, Inc. (NASDAQ:HSON – Get Rating) CEO Jeffrey E. Eberwein acquired 500 shares of the firm’s stock in a transaction dated Monday, February 13th.
+The stock was purchased at an average cost of $26.06 per share, with a total value of $13,030.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 272,681 shares of the company’s stock, valued at approximately $7,106,066.86.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Hudson Global Company Profile